 A detailed discussion of the toxicity effluent limitations, including current conditions, is provided in Section 5.4.3 of the Staff Report.

-The Provisions require the Water Boards to include chronic toxicity effluent limitations for non-storm water NPDES dischargers when the discharger has reasonable potential to cause or contribute to chronic toxicity, or if a POTW is authorized to discharge at a rate equal to or greater than 5.0 MGD.
+The Provisions require the Water Boards to include chronic toxicity effluent limitations for non-storm water NPDES dischargers when the discharger has reasonable potential to cause or contribute to chronic toxicity, or if a POTW is authorized to discharge at a rate equal to or greater than 5.0 MGD and is required to have a pretreatment program.
 The Water Boards must include acute toxicity effluent limitations in NPDES permits when the discharger has reasonable potential to cause or contribute to acute toxicity.
 The MDELs and MMELs are based on an analysis of the most sensitive species toxicity testing conducted at the IWC, using the TST approach and percent effect.